How to Buy a House Contingent on Selling Yours: 4 Paths to Success

 Simply put: get your home on the market.

-According to the Realtors Confidence Index Survey, houses were on the market for an average of 29 days in December 2023 — three days longer than the same period the year before.
+According to the NAR Realtors Confidence Index Survey, houses were on the market for an average of 28 days in September 2024 — up from 21 days during the same period the year before.
 That’s a relatively short amount of time, and the process can feel quite rushed.

-After your offer on your new home is accepted, there will be a lot to do: making necessary repairs and cosmetic updates to your current house, listing it, managing showings, reviewing offers, entering into a contract, and closing the deal.
+After your offer on your new home is accepted, you have a lot to do: make necessary repairs and cosmetic updates to your current house, list it, manage showings, review offers, enter into a contract, and close the deal.
 During this time, there’s a significant risk that your contingent offer could expire or the sellers might find another buyer.

-This is assuming a seller would take the gamble of accepting a contingent offer from a buyer whose home isn’t even listed yet.
+This assumes that a seller would accept a contingent offer from a buyer whose home has yet to be listed.
 Peters, for one, would not.

-“If you had somebody come to the table and their house isn’t even listed and they want to buy a listing, I am very trigger shy to do that,” he said.
-“They have to show some motivation that they’re on the market and they’re making a conscious effort.”
+“If you had somebody come to the table and their house isn’t even listed, and they want to buy a listing, I am very trigger-shy doing that,” he said.
+“They have to show some motivation that they’re on the market, and they’re making a conscious effort.”

 When you’re ready to put your home on the market, proceed to Scenario C, or consider a whole new scenario below.